Internet Matters

 Learn more about the forms it can take.

-Insights from Ofcom
+Insights from Ofcom:

-• 32% of 8-17-year-olds believe that all or most of what they see on social media is true.
+• 32% of 8-17-year-olds believe that all or most of what they see on social media is true

-• 70% of 12-17s said they were confident they could judge whether something was real or fake.
+• 70% of 12-17s said they were confident they could judge whether something was real or fake

-• Nearly a quarter of those children were unable to do so in practise.
+• Nearly a quarter of those children were unable to do so in practise

+This mismatch between confidence and ability could leave these children exposed to harm.
 On a more positive point, of those who said they were confident, 48% were also able.
+Read Ofcom’s 2023 research in full.

-Learn about fake news
+Learn about misinformation

 Misinformation is false information that is spread by people who think it’s true.
 This is different from ‘fake news’ and disinformation.